dojo-modeling/dojo-docs/FAQ.md

 > Hold off on registering the model until you talk with us.
 Dojo's current workflow will publish a public docker image of the model to dockerhub, so it would be possible for someone to access the code or data within that image.

  **7. How do I cite Dojo in papers?**

+ >Jataware (2022).
+Dojo: Dojo modeling is a repository for registering, storing, and running data-science models.
+Washington DC, United States.
+Available from: https://github.com/dojo-modeling/dojo.

  **8. What if I need to make changes to the model in the future?**